Visit Lucerne – Chapel Bridge

 Mount Rigi Day Trip from Lucerne

 Start your day trip from Lucerne to Mount Rigi (Rigi Kulm) by taking a boat cruise to Vitznau on Lake Lucerne.
 Then take the Rigi Bahn cogwheel train to Mount Rigi.
 Mount Rigi is the “Queen of the Mountains”.
 The cog train is free with a Swiss Travel Pass.
 For your return, you have two options.
 You can descend the west side of Mount Rigi by gondola to Weggis.
 Then take the regular boat service back to Lucerne.
 The other option is to descend the east side of the Mount Rigi by cog train to Goldau.
 From there you can take the Swiss SBB Train back to Lucerne from the Arth-Goldau station.
 In summer you don’t really need a reservation to visit Mount Rigi, because all the trains, boats and gondolas run continuously.
+Check out our Mount Rigi Day Trip blog.

 Mount Titlis Day Trip from Lucerne